 As far as closet organization ideas go, I’m a big fan of making the most of vertical space!
 If your closet has an extra spot on a blank wall and you need more storage, consider adding a hanging piece to create additional room.

-In our current closet, I used acrylic spice racks to hold my makeup on an empty piece of wall so I could sit right in front of my full-length mirror and get ready in the morning.
+In our current closet, I used acrylic spice racks to hold my makeup on an empty piece of wall.
+I can sit right in front of my full-length mirror and get ready in the morning.

-10. Make the most of the top shelf.
+10. Make the most of the closet’s top shelf.

 If you’re short like me, using the top shelf of a closet efficiently can be a challenge since it’s so hard to reach!